Choosing a special school

 This information applies to England.

-You and the local authority might decide a Special Educational Needs (SEN) school is the best way to support your child's education.
-These are sometimes called 'special schools' or 'specialist schools'.
+You and the local authority might decide a special school or post-16 college is the best way to support your child’s education.
+These are sometimes called ‘specialist settings’.

-Finding the right SEN school will depend on your child's needs and what you can access.
+Finding the right school will depend on your child's needs and what you can access.

 EHC plans

-Your child will need an Education, Health and Care plan, also known as an EHCP or EHC plan, to get into a SEN school.
+Your child will need an Education, Health and Care plan, also known as an EHCP or EHC plan, to get into a special school.

 The local authority may give you a list of schools in your area or suggest schools they think will meet your child's needs.
 You can also ask the local authority for a list of suitable schools.